 These vegan red velvet cupcakes are soft, fluffy and perfectly paired with some cream cheese frosting!

-Cupcakes are one of my favorite things to make because they are so quick, easy and don’t make a lot of mess.
+Cupcakes are one of my favourite things to make because they are so quick, easy and don’t make a lot of mess.
 Usually they can be made in just one bowl!

 Cupcakes are also the thing that started my love for baking when I was a child.
 But (shockingly!) up until the grand old age of 27, I’d never made red velvet cupcakes.
 Not even once!